DoHITB/CryptoCobol/README.md

 ## What functions cover this repository
  * SHA-1: The classical hash algorithm, fully tested.
- * SHA-512: The newest hash algorithm (it's still on BETA, so be aware of using it).
-It will be fully tested soon.
+ * SHA-512: The newest hash algorithm, tested.
  * So many other modules yet to come.
 Do you need one?
 Just tell me!